 An antiglobulin test is a laboratory test to identify antibodies that can bind to the surface of red blood cells or platelets and destroy them.
 This test is used to diagnose certain blood disorders in which patients make antibodies to their own red blood cells or platelets.
 It is also used to determine blood type.
 Also called Coomb's test.

-- Q Is sickle-hemoglobin C (Hb S-C) disease serious?
+- Q Can sickle-hemoglobin C (Hb S-C) disease be prevented?

 - Q What are the risks of carotid ultrasound?

 - Q Does hemolytic-uremic syndrome affect children differently than adults?

 - Q What causes myeloproliferative disorders?

 - Q Should I have my child tested for a hemorrhaging disorder?

 - Q How common is sickle-hemoglobin C (Hb S-C) disease?